JappyPing/Psychotropic_polypharmacy_in_AoU/ReadMe.md

 * 07_individual_PGS_polypharmacy_associations.ipynb: scripts for examining the associations between polypharmacy and individual PGS

 ## Please note that all the analyses were running in the *All of Us* workbench, and access to the All of Us controlled tier data is required to execute all the scripts in this study.

+## The Jupyter notebooks in this repository are cleaned versions with all outputs removed to protect data privacy.
+Before reproducing the analyses, users will need to configure the appropriate data paths, tool paths, and environment settings according to their local or workspace setup.